-Some women seek a more flushed look and apply blush or pinch their cheeks to achieve it.
-For people who are living with redness and rosacea, the longing for relief from flushing and redness is a daily reality.
-Rosacea is a chronic inflammation of the skin mostly on the cheeks, nose and forehead.
+Some people seek a more flushed look and apply blush or pinch their cheeks to achieve it.
+But for people who are living with redness and rosacea, the longing for relief from flushing and redness is a daily reality.
+Rosacea is a chronic inflammation of the skin, mostly on the cheeks, nose, and forehead.
 It can be a very challenging condition to treat, but thanks to breakthroughs in dermatology, there are several laser and pulsed light therapies that can help to soothe and diminish the characteristic redness associated with rosacea.

 Rosacea affects approximately 5% of Americans and it can vary from mild to extreme.
 There are four subtypes that patients experience:

 - Erythematotelangiectatic rosacea is characterized by redness, flushing and visible blood vessels.